-When You Wish Upon a Star would be a great song to introduce you “Cause and Effect” Lesson.
-The song has a couple of cause and effect relationships :
+This is a great song to introduce your “Cause and Effect” Lesson.
+The song has a couple of cause-and-effect relationships :

-If your heart is in your dream – no request is too extreme.
+- If your heart is in your dream – no request is too extreme.

 The song also contains personification (fate steps) and a simile (like a bolt out of the blue).